 My name is Tsuyoshi (Yoshi) Kano.
 I am the CEO and co-founder of ICT for Development Japan, which focuses on community development and information sharing on ICT4D in Japan

-I am a PhD candidate at School of Information, University of Michigan, advised by Prof. Kentaro Toyama.
+I obtained a Ph.D. degree at the University of Michigan School of Information, advised by Prof. Kentaro Toyama.
 My research interest is “How Information and Communication Technology (ICT) can affect economic development in developing countries,” which is known as ICTD (ICT and Development), ICT4D (ICT for Development), and Digital Development.

-2017-present PhD Candidate, School of Information, University of Michigan
+2015-2021 PhD in Information, School of Information, University of Michigan

 2002-2004 Master in Information Science (Yokohama National University)